MapleStory DS: Development and release

+MapleStory DS was developed and published by Nexon, based on its MMORPG, MapleStory.
+The game was created as Nexon's desire to develop a title that could be played on consoles from other countries like Nintendo DS.

 The game was announced at E3 2006.
 Nexon and the newly established Nintendo of Korea showcased MapleStory DS for the first time in January 2007, releasing a trailer for the game.
 The game was first projected to be released in September 2007, but was subject to numerous delays before its eventual Korean premiere on April 15, 2010.
 A unique MapleStory-themed Nintendo DSi was released alongside the game in Korea.
 In 2010, Daniel Kim, the CEO of Nexon America, said that "MapleStory DS is for the Korean market only" when asked if there would ever be an English language version of the game.
 Despite this, in 2012, the director of MapleStory DS Hong Sungjoon, said that there was some interest in porting the game to the Nintendo 3DS eShop.

 MapleStory DS was not developed as MMORPG according to the manager of international business development at Nexon, Stephen Lee, who explained that the game is a single-player game with limited multiplayer features.
 In addition, MapleStory DS does not support Wi-Fi.